polterguy/polterguy.github.io/index.md

 etc. In neutral tests, Magic has shown to outperform the average (human) software developer by 3-4 times on code quality, using neutral and objective metrics measuring such things.
 This results in that your resulting Magic application is extremely easy to maintain and modify if the need should arise.

-Magic was also built using a TDD approach, and there are hundreds of unit tests in the project, that verifies the integrity of every possible course of code flow, whenever we apply change to its underlying code.
-Magic's source code, has also been scrutinised by thousands of developers, without being able to find security holes in it.

 > I guarantee you that Magic will be able to create better code than every single human developer you have in your team